 Mido watches are watches made for the automotive fans with an architectural influence which is why you will always find an aesthetically pleasing look to any of their timepieces.
 Mido watches are popular around the globe which is most likely due to their discreet sophistication.
 Their watches are generally not packed with outwardly attention grabbing features but are rather crafted to perfection.
 They are known to be a pioneering brand initially due to their cork-crown innovation in the early 19th century that increased the water resistance of their timepieces.
 Now that technology is more readily available they have been able to focus more on their design routes and have been producing some beautiful luxury pieces at a price point not common in the luxury watch space.
 If you are drawn to classic timepieces and reliability then the Mido watches have a lot to offer.
 Their ETA movement mechanisms are top drawer and they often score high on the COSC watch quality testing scale.
 The watch designs have a timeless look to them and you can be sure to receive a timepiece that will be relevant for many years to come.

-Tag Heuer is one of the first names that probably come to mind when Swiss watches are mentioned and is likely the most popular name on this list.
+Tag Heuer is one of the first names that probably comes to mind when Swiss watches are mentioned and is likely the most popular name on this list.
 The Tag Heuer collection is incredibly broad and, while there are luxury pieces that wouldn’t necessarily qualify as affordable, there is a decent range of affordable pieces available.
 Tag Heuer has its roots in sport which have carried through to its modern timepieces and you will see their name at sporting events across the globe.
 Their timekeeping ability was a defining point in the early 19th century and their chronographs are to this day some of the best in the business.
 The main design influence was based on motorsport and the pieces were specifically built to withstand regularly rigorous use.
-When getting even the entry level Tag timepieces you are buying into a brand that is concerned about your desire for luxury as well as functional use.
+When purchasing even the entry level Tag timepieces you are buying into a brand that is concerned about your desire for luxury as well as functional use.

 Raymond Weil find draw their inspiration for their design and names of their timepieces from music.
 This gives their watches an air of artistic appeal.
 The diversity in their watch design is remarkable and their craftsmanship on display with every piece is something to marvel at.
 There are some skeleton watches in their collection that allow you to look into their intricate work and appreciate the creativity of their designs.
 The styles range from famous bands to instrumentally guided pieces such as the Cello.
 Raymond Weil are horological enthusiasts and go as far as putting together their own movements as well as creating new movements.
 The company is relatively small family business and often makes a limited number of pieces for each model.
 Your collection will be far richer with one of these timepieces to brighten it up.